apolloinfinity/debriport/README.md

 # Debriport
 Team project for Geekwise Academy's No-instructor class.
-Our project is based on a social problem for our home, the Central Valley.
+Our project is based on a social problem for our home in the Central Valley.
 Pollution & trash.
+Althogh not a unique problem to the Valley but a problem in need of dire attention.

 # Getting Started